 The great challenge, of course, was to weave individual findings into a larger tapestry.
 Since 1996, the database and the findings of the Campaign Mapping Project have facilitated significant scholarship.
 Two books were published in 2000 based on the data: Kathleen Hall Jamieson's Everything You Think You Know About Politics (And Why You're Wrong) and Roderick P. Hart's Campaign Talk: Why Elections Are Good for Us.
 Subsequently, Hart and his co-authors published Political Keywords: Using Language that Uses Us and Sharon Jarvis wrote The Talk of the Party: Political Labels, Symbolic Capital & American Life.
 Additionally, six doctoral dissertations, two dozen published articles and fifty convention papers have emerged from the Project.
-The most recent book deriving from the Project is Political Tone: How Leaders Talk and Why by Roderick P. Hart, Jay P. Childers, and Colene Lind.
+The most recent book, deriving from the Project, and Civic Hope: How Ordinary Americans Keep Democracy Alive by Roderick P. Hart (Cambridge University Press.

 The Campaign Mapping Project began with the assumption that some campaigns fail and some succeed.
 The 1980 campaign succeeded when Ronald Regan and Jimmy Carter gave the people a clear, sharp choice, and the 1964 campaign succeeded when Lyndon Johnson and Barry Goldwater did the same thing.